feil0n9wan9/confiles/README.md

 # [Feilong Wang](http://feilongwang.org)'s [Configuration files](https://github.com/feil0n9wan9/confiles)
-This project is a collection of Feilong Wang's Configuration files for bash, vim, git, etc.
+These are configuration files for bash, vim, git, etc to set up a system the way i like it.

 ## List